NupoorMahajan/Skill-Stack/README.md

 # Skill-Stack
 This is my first project.
+We are making a website where we can give info on how to learn software development
 <br>
 People working on this project:
 <br>